microsoft/pai/contrib/kubespray/doc/step-by-step-k8s.md

 ###### Recover backup data (namespaced_secret) from the backup data after setuping k8s with kubespray.

-If you backup your data from the k8s deployed by openpai, you could recover the data to a specified namespace after the k8s deployment of kubespray done.
+If you had backup your data from the k8s deployed by openpai, you could recover the data to a specified namespace after the k8s deployment of kubespray done.

 ```
 cd pai/contrib/kubespray